KmolYuan/metaheuristics-nature-rs/README.md

 + Teaching-Learning Based Optimization (TLBO)

 Each algorithm gives same API and default parameters to help you test different implementation.
-For example, you can test another algorithm by simply replacing `RGASettings` to `DESetting`.
+For example, you can test another algorithm by simply replacing `RgaSetting` to `DeSetting`.

 ```rust
 use metaheuristics_nature::{Report, RgaSetting, Solver, Task};